-Daemon by by Amoka©
+Daemon by by Amok©

 The Black Dragon

 The King Who Bore the Sword

-|Born||In 170AL, at King's Landing|
+|Born||In 170 AC, at King's Landing|

-|Died||In 196AL, at Redgrass Field|
+|Died||In 196 AC, at Redgrass Field|

 The Sworn Sword (mentioned)

-The Mystery Knight (Mentioned)
+The Mystery Knight (mentioned)

-A Storm of Swords (Mentioned)
+A Storm of Swords (mentioned)

-A Dance with Dragons (Mentioned)
+A Dance with Dragons (mentioned)

 |Personal Arms|| a black three headed-dragon on red|

 Daemon was tall and powerful, with broad shoulders, muscular arms, and a flat stomach.
 Targaryen on both sides, Daemon had all the hallmarks of his house.
 He had strong Targaryen features, with deep purple eyes and silver-gold hair which he wore long, flowing down to his shoulders in a silvery-gold mane.
-He always went clean-shaven, with neither beard nor moustache.
-Almost inhumanly beautiful, Daemon looked every inch the warrior, and many thought that he strongly resembled portraits of Aegon I. His armour was ornate and costly, all black and red plate, and his warhelm was distinctive, with batlike steel "dragon wings" on the sides.
+He always went clean-shaven, with neither beard nor mustache.
+Almost inhumanly beautiful, Daemon looked every inch the warrior, and many thought that he strongly resembled portraits of Aegon the Conqueror.

 Daemon matured into a man of considerable charm and strength, mastering all weapons of the battlefield, but with the sword Blackfyre in hand he was said to fight like the Warrior himself.
 He won friends easily and women were drawn to him.